Common Mouth Problems

 Smoker’s Palate

-Smoker’s palate (Nicotine stomatitis) is also one of the common mouth problems.
-It is gray-white formations on the palate in the form of raised bumps.
+A smoker’s palate (Nicotine stomatitis) is also one of the common mouth problems.
+It is a gray-white formation on the palate in the form of raised bumps.
 It is a condition that we can observe in smokers.
 In other words, the heat of cigarette smoke causes this disorder, and treatment is usually not necessary.
 Because this disorder resolves spontaneously within a week or two upon cessation of smoking.

 Geographic and Fissured Tongue

-Geographic tongue is well-circumscribed red patches on the tongue.
+The geographic tongue is a well-circumscribed red patch on the tongue.
 They are surrounded by thin, white borders.
 The tongue looks like a map.
-Therefore, the people mostly call it “mapped tongue”.
+Therefore, people mostly call it a “mapped tongue”.
 The geographic tongue is usually asymptomatic.
 Because rarely pain and burning may develop.
 Treatment is not necessary for the mapped tongue.
-If pain and burning occur, the doctor or dentist may recomend topical steroids.
+If pain and burning occur, the doctor or dentist may recommend topical steroids.

 In the fissured tongue, we can observe grooves and clefts in the tongue.
 As with the geographic tongue, the treatment is not necessary for the fissured tongue also.
-Fissured tongue is a common finding in Dawn syndrome.
+A fissured tongue is a common finding in Dawn syndrome.

 Chronic Cheek Biting and Chewing